nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Undo previous entry : `undo`

 Undo the previous command, stackable.
-(Able to keep undo-ing till there are no commands left to be undone)
+(Able to keep undo-ing till there are no commands left to be undone).
+The undo/redo command is affected by all successful commands, whether they change the data or not.
+For example, 2 successive `list -sp` commands will require 2 undos, although the second command might not produce any visible change.

 Format: `undo`